webantic/node-xlsx-writestream/README.md

 >> Large dataset - Generate entire file x 1.89 ops/sec ±9.29% (9 runs sampled)
 ```

+## Notes

+If you decide to define column properties, be sure to do so before you write any rows.
+I have seen certain versions of Excel (infuriatingly) crash if columns come after rows.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding
 style.
 Add unit tests for any new or changed functionality.

 All source-code is written in CoffeeScript and is located in the `src`
 folder.
 Do not edit the generated files in `lib`, they will get overwritten
 (and aren't included in git anyway).

 You can build and test your code using [Grunt](http://gruntjs.com/).
 The
 default task will clean the source, compiled it and run the tests.

 ## License

 Copyright (c) 2013 Ruben Vermeersch

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal
 in the Software without restriction, including without limitation the rights
 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 copies of the Software, and to permit persons to whom the Software is
 furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in
 all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
 FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE
 AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
 THE SOFTWARE.